o3/n2o/README.md

 * High Performance Protocol Relay
 * Smallest possible codebase — 500 LOC

-N2O defined a way we scale protocols, database schema, applications and services across companies, formatters, views and presentation layers.
+N2O defines a way we scale protocols, database schema, applications and services across companies, formatters, views and presentation layers.
 At the core N2O folds a list of protocols and their handlers providing a minimal type-level specification for general purpose application protocol tract.